North Cyprus to reopen beach abandoned in no-man's land since 1974 conflict | Law-Order

 North Cyprus to reopen beach abandoned in no-man's land since 1974 conflict

-Northern Cyprus said on Thursday it would reopen the beach area of an abandoned resort in no-man's land, a move likely to anger Greek Cypriots and conjure up memories of the 1974 Turkish invasion that partitioned the island.
+Northern Cyprus said on Thursday it would reopen the beach area of an abandoned resort in no-man's land, a move condemned by Greek Cypriots and likely to conjure up memories of the 1974 Turkish invasion that partitioned the island.
 Ersin Tatar, premier of the breakaway state of Northern Cyprus, made the announcement in Ankara alongside Turkish President Tayyip Erdogan, who said he backed the decision on Varosha, sealed off within barbed wire for decades.

 The move could weigh on Turkey's dispute with European Union members Cyprus and Greece over territorial rights in the Eastern Mediterranean.
 Tensions had eased after Ankara and Athens agreed to resume talks.
 "God willing, we will start to use the Maras beach on Thursday morning together with our people," Tatar said, using Varosha's Turkish name.
 Northern Cyprus is only recognised as a state by Turkey.